NitrousSL/api/README.md

 module.exports = new QDomain;
 ```

-The router will automatically standardize the query before passing it to the module, and will return a 400 if the query does not meet the standardization requirements.
+The router will automatically standardize the query before passing it to the module and will return a 400 if the query does not meet the standardization requirements.

 See the `doesQueryConform()` method and its usages in `src/route/rOSINT.ts` for more information.